 I know we want the best for ourselves, our children, and our friends and family.
 And I also know that you want to be less stressed, resentful and irritable when you are with your family.
 So it’s time to make some empowering choices that can be both better for you and your loved ones.

 Lastly, stop criticizing yourself for being irritable, resentful, or withdrawn.
 Instead of beating yourself up for having these symptoms, listen to the message they are delivering.
 Tune into yourself and develop a respect for yourself and your own needs, just as much as you care about others.

-If you tired of being overwhelmed, Schedule a free 15 minute phone consult with Marci and take a step toward loving yourself as much as you love your family.
+If you tired of being burned out and overwhelmed, Schedule a free 15 minute phone consult with Marci and take a step toward loving yourself as much as you love your family.
 Marci Payne, MA, LPC offers women’s counseling in Independence MO.
 (Also serving surrounding cities of Blue Springs, Grain Valley, and Lee’s Summit MO).